nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 - [Tasks, microtasks, queues and schedules](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) – A great post from Jake Archibald on some more advanced stuff

-- [Lydia Hallie's JavaScript Visualized series on DEV](https://dev.to/lydiahallie/series/3341) – Lydia is so good at explaining concepts.
+- [Lydia Hallie's JavaScript Visualized series on DEV](https://dev.to/lydiahallie/series/3341) – Lydia is great at explaining concepts through visualizations.
-- [Just JavaScritpt](https://justjavascript.com) – From Dan Abramaov and Maggie Appleton.
+- [Just JavaScript](https://justjavascript.com) – From Dan Abramaov and Maggie Appleton.
 Like the site says:

 > Discover and rebuild your JavaScript mental models.

-- We don't go super deep in this lunch and learn, but I give some tips on how to get started debugging with JavaScript.
+- I don't go super deep in this lunch and learn, but I give some tips on how to get started with debugging JavaScript.

 {% youtube 'https://www.youtube.com/watch?v=I9A0Pifn0Uw' %}